krin-j/AxiSEM3D/doc/sphinx/source/user/examples/examples.md

  # Examples

-Example input files for and post-processing scripts can be found in two places:
+Example input files and post-processing scripts can be found in two places:
  * ```examples/``` folder in the main repository provide example problems that are good starting points or "cookbooks" for more complex models.
  * [AxiSEM3D Gallery](https://github.com/AxiSEMunity) is a repository for published models.